dan-leo/masters/thesis/v8/3_design.md

 ![Communication via MQTT to Thingsboard cloud with temperature, humidity, push button and downlink buzzer control \label{fig:dashboard_thingsboard}](../images/image-20191105143716571.png){width=65%}

+Luckily UE manufacturers usually provide a development kit with open source schemetics and board layouts.
+This study will use development kits so that tests are easily reproduceable.

 ## Setup Procedure

-Each Field Test will make use of various subtests.
+Each field test will make use of various UE hardware and telemetry tests.

 ### Hardware